5 steps to developing an effective digital adoption strategy

-According to WalkMe’s State of Digital Adoption 2022-2023 report, 70% of enterprise leaders are unaware of who is responsible for digital adoption strategies in their organization, and 60% of businesses lack a clear strategy to increase technology adoption of their digital tools.
+According to WalkMe’s State of Digital Adoption 2022-2023 report, 70% of enterprise leaders are unaware of who is responsible for digital adoption strategies in their organization, and 60% of businesses lack a clear strategy to increase adoption of their digital tools.

 What is a digital adoption strategy?

 A digital adoption strategy helps you maximize your technology investments while ensuring users can take full advantage of their digital assets.
 Typical use cases in which a digital adoption strategy can prove useful include user onboarding, change management programs, and software training.

 By helping to integrate new digital systems, processes and tools into daily operations, a digital adoption strategy helps organizations:

 - Increase operational efficiency – Empowering employees to fully use their software capabilities reduces time spent on dealing with support tickets, navigating irrelevant application features, and learning about new programs.

 - Reduce costs – Creating custom in-app navigation and guidance, saves money and time on things like training, support, and employee onboarding.